joon-solutions/dbt_netsuite_ecom/README.md

 ```

 ## Step 3: Define Database credentials
-To use the package, you need to declare below variables as environment variables in your local machine or the servers where dbt is deployed:
+To use the package, you need to declare the below variables as environment variables in your local machine or the servers where dbt is deployed:
 - DBT_ACCOUNT: Snowflake account hosted on a cloud platform in a geographical region
 - DBT_USER: username to use for connecting to Snowflake
 - DBT_PASSWORD: password to use for connecting to Snowflake